Cooperative oligopoly games with boundedly rational firms: Conclusions

 \section{Conclusions}

-This paper analyzed a number of cooperative oligopoly games.
-The analysis is based on the assertion that when a coalition contemplates a deviation from the grand coalition, it assigns various non-equilibrium distributions on the set of coalition structures that the outsiders can form.
+This paper analyzed cooperative Cournot games.
+The analysis is based on the assertion that when a coalition contemplates a deviation from the grand coalition, it assigns various non-equilibrium distributions on the set of partitions that the outsiders can form.
 This assumption is justified by imposing cognitive constraints on behalf of the firms in the market.
-Provided that all coalitions make simultaneous quantity choices, the corresponding games have non-empty core for sufficiently large markets.
+Provided that the number of firms is sufficiently high, the core is non-empty for a large number of probability distributions and demand functions.

 Let us mention a few extensions of the current work.
-The analysis of oligopolistic markets with general demand and cost functions and/or other modes of competition (e.g., product differentiation, price competition) are natural future directions.
-Further, the application of the current framework to other economic environments (e.g, environmental agreements, etc.) is of interest.
+The analysis of oligopolistic markets with more general cost functions and/or other modes of competition (e.g., product differentiation, price competition) are natural future directions.
+Furthermore, the application of the current framework to other economic environments or to abstract cooperative games with externalities is of interest.